 - Combine flour, salt, baking soda, and cinnamon in a bowl.

-- In large mixing bowl, cream butter and sugars.
+- In a large mixer bowl with the paddle attachment, cream butter and sugars until light and fluffy.
 Add in eggs, beating after each.
 Finally beat in molasses and vanilla.

-- Add to the flour mixture to creamed mixture and beat until just blended; mix in the oats with a wooden spoon.
+- Add the flour mixture to the creamed mixture and beat until just blended; stir in the oats with a wooden spoon.
+The dough will be thick.

-- Combine marshmallow cream, shortening, powdered sugar, and vanilla in a bowl; mix on high until fluffy (it never really rises like an egg-white based frosting, but you can tell it’s fluffier after 3-4 minutes).
+- Combine marshmallow cream, shortening, powdered sugar, and vanilla in a bowl; mix on high until fluffy (about 3-4 minutes).

-- Spread filling on flat side of one cookie, press 2nd cookie on top.
+- Spread about 1 heaping tablespoon of filling on the flat side of one cookie.
+Lightly press a 2nd cookie on top.
+Repeat with remaining cookies.